LiskArchive/lisk-template/README.md

 - `start` will run your source code using `babel-node`, which is not performant but does not require transpilation.
 - `format` will format your source and test code using Prettier.
-- `lint` will lint everything relevant with Eslint.
+- `lint` will lint everything relevant with ESLint.
 - `test` will run your tests and instrument your code using nyc.
 (With the initial setup this results in a failing test: the first step in TDD’s red-green-refactor process!)
-- `test:watch` will watch for changes and reruns your tests.
+- `test:watch` will watch for changes and rerun your tests.
 - `test:watch:min` will do the same but using the `min` reporter (useful if you just want to check if your changes break a test).
 - `cover` will output a coverage report (differs based on the environment).
 - `build` will transpile your source code using Babel.